How Mitch McConnell and Senate Republicans learned to stop worrying about a Biden victory and love the infrastructure bill

 He summarized his political analysis of Tuesday’s vote by noting high levels of support for infrastructure investment among GOP voters and the fact that both Obama and Trump had sought to tackle the issue.
 “My judgment was, it would not hurt the Republican Party to be part of an agreement to do something the American people desperately need,” he said.

-Several other Republican senators said that the former president’s opposition simply was not compelling to lawmakers who have, in some cases, spent a career advocating for more federal investment in roads, bridges and broadband Internet access.
+Several other Republican senators said that the former president’s opposition simply was not compelling to lawmakers who have in some cases spent a career advocating for more federal investment in roads, bridges and broadband Internet access.
 Trump, for instance, proposed more than $1 trillion in infrastructure spending but failed to mobilize Congress to act even as Republicans held the House and Senate majorities during the first half of his term.

 “I’ve always been for infrastructure,” said Sen. Lindsey O. Graham (R-S.C.), a onetime harsh Trump critic turned loyal supporter.
 “Why would I change now?”

 Yet there is evidence that Trump’s opposition had some effect.
 Of the 19 Republicans who cast votes for the infrastructure bill Tuesday, only four are set to face voters next year.
-The rest all have anywhere from three to five years before they run again, and four — including Sen. Rob Portman (R-Ohio), the bill’s lead Republican author — have already announced their retirement.
+The rest all have anywhere from three to five years before they run again, and four — including Sen. Rob Portman (Ohio), the bill’s lead Republican author — have already announced their retirement.

 Another three Republicans who participated at various points in the bipartisan talks — Sens.
 Jerry Moran (Kan.), Mike Rounds (S.D.), and Todd C. Young (Ind.) — all ended up opposing it.
 Moran and Young are up for reelection next year.

-Sen. John Thune (R-S.D.), the No. 2 GOP leader who is still considering whether to seek reelection next year, ultimately voted against the bill citing its potential deficit impact — after spending weeks praising the senators who worked to strike the deal.
+Sen. John Thune (R-S.D.), the No. 2 GOP leader who is still considering whether to seek reelection next year, ultimately voted against the bill, citing its potential deficit impact — after spending weeks praising the senators who worked to strike the deal.

 “I think with the Republican base, this bill probably is not popular,” he said after casting his vote Tuesday.
 “That being said, you have to be able, I think, to demonstrate on big issues that you can work across the line.
 Now, again, the result, the product isn’t something that every Republican can be for.
-But I applaud the effort, because I hope that it makes things a little bit easier in the future.”
+But I applaud the effort because I hope that it makes things a little bit easier in the future.”

 Democrats grapple with the enemy within: What to do about the filibuster rule that could kill their agenda